barawn/software-pueo-turf/README.md

 the INI file in the eMMC (which can be mounted via ``mnt /media``).
 Please remember to unmount it, and ignore the fsck warning since it always seems to be there.

+The config files in the eMMC are copied to ``/usr/local/share`` so you can also put files there (but they will not persist, obviously).
+The config files do not need to be present - if they're not available the program will just use their default config file in their directory.